An Overview at the New Azure Stack Portfolio

 Azure Stack HCI

 A couple of months ago, I already wrote a blog post about Azure Stack HCI, which enables customers to run a highly efficient hyper-converged virtualization infrastructure.
 From small 2-node deployments up to high-performance and high capacity clusters, the Azure Stack HCI catalog offers solutions for every scenario.
 Together with Windows Admin Center, you can also easily connect Azure hybrid solutions and services.
 With the new automated deployment of Azure Stack HCI clusters, it becomes even easier to deploy new installations.
 I had the chance to talk about this new feature with Cosmos Darwin on the Microsoft Ignite Live stage, and you can watch the recording here.
+You can also learn more about the new Azure Stack HCI, version 20H2 here on my blog.

 I also have an article on ITOpsTalk.com about how Azure Stack HCI fits into the Azure Hybrid Cloud offering.